kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 If `A` is a subtype of `B` then `VendingMachine[B]` should be a subtype of `VendingMachine[A]`.
 This property is called contravariant subtyping.

+### Use cases for contravariant type parameter ###

-Contravariant type parameter is most commonly used as method argument type, so naturally contravariance is most commonly used in consumers.
+Contravariant type parameter is usually used as method argument type, so naturally contravariance is most commonly used in consumers (types that accept something).
 Just like with the covariance, Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.

-As an example, take a look at GarbageCan trait:
+If contravariant type parameter was used in illegal position such as method return type, Scala compiler would have reported an error.

+Typical use of contravariant type parameter is applied in the [example implementation of `GarbageCan`](https://github.com/kamkor/covariance-and-contravariance-examples/blob/master/src/main/scala/kamkor/contravariance/garbagecan/GarbageCan.scala).
+Code snippet below shows `GarbageCan` trait.

 {% highlight scala %}
-trait GarbageCan[-A] {
+/** GarbageCan that is contravariant in its type parameter. */ trait GarbageCan[-A] {

   /** Puts item into this garbage can */ def put(item: A): Unit

+  /** Puts items into this garbage can */ def putAll(items: List[A]): Unit

+  /** Returns current number of items in the garbage can */ val itemsCount: Int

 }
 {% endhighlight %}

-If you used contravariant type parameter A in illegal postion such as method return type, Scala compiler would have reported an error.

 ## Real world use cases ##